Genus Zero Kashiwara-Vergne Solutions from Braids: Constructing KV Solutions

-This construction proceeds as follows.
-Given a moperad isomorphism $(\varphi^1, \varphi): \hPaB^1 \rightarrow \CD^+$, one can associate to any fully parenthesized permutation $w$ in $\ob(\PaB^1(n))$ a tangential automorphism $F_w \in \TAut_n$.
-We will show that the automorphism $F_{0(12)}$ corresponding to the word $w = 0(12)$ is a KV solution.
-Furthermore, we demonstrate that for full parenthesization of the identity permutation $12\cdots n$, $w\in\ob(\PaB^1(n))$, the tangential automorphism $F_{0w}$ is a KV solution of type $(0,n+1)$.
-In particular, the collection of all $\{F_{0w}\}$, with $w$ ranging over all full parenthesizations of the identity permutation $12\cdots n$, defines the suboperad of $\solkv$ (Theorem~\ref{thm:operad-SolKV}) which is freely generated by the classical KV solution $F_{0(12)}$.
+we associate to each fully parenthesized permutation $w\in \ob(\hPaB^1(n))$ a tangential automorphism $F_w\in \TAut_n$.
+We will show that the automorphism $F_{0(12)}$ is a KV solution of type $(0,2+1)$.
+More generally, if $w$ is a full parenthesization of the identity permutation $12\cdots n$, then the associated automorphism $F_{0w}$ is a KV solution of type $(0,n+1)$.